isomerpages/moe-loyangviewsec/_programmes/Applied Learning Programme (ALP).md

 #### _**Applied Sciences and Engineering – Secondary Three Students**_

-In Secondary Three, students are given the opportunity to deepen their science knowledge in specialised areas of interest and apply their knowledge in real-life applications based on end-user needs.
+In Secondary Three, students are given the opportunity to deepen their science knowledge in specialised areas of interest and apply their knowledge in real-life applications based on end-user needs.&nbsp;

 The programme aims to promote joy of learning and broaden students' interest various in STEM-related industries.
 In addition to learning new skills in Science and Technology, students are encouraged to think creatively and inventively as they build their prototypes for the showcase.
-They also got the opportunity to go on a learning journey to A\*Star and Seletar Airbase to see how scientists and aviation engineers work.
+They also got the opportunity to go on a learning journey to A\*Star and Seletar Airbase to see how scientists and aviation engineers work.&nbsp;

 Programmes offered each year are as listed below:

-**2021** – 3D Printing, Drones and Life Sciences
+**2021**&nbsp;– 3D Printing, Drones and Life Sciences

-**2019** – Biotechnolgy and Aeronautical Engineering
+**2019**&nbsp;– Biotechnolgy and Aeronautical Engineering

-**2018** – Robotics, Sustainable Infrastructure and 3D Printing
+**2018**&nbsp;– Robotics, Sustainable Infrastructure and 3D Printing

-**2017** – Robotics & Mechatronics, Biotechnology and Applied Food Sciences
+**2017**&nbsp;– Robotics &amp; Mechatronics, Biotechnology and Applied Food Sciences

 #### **2021 – Drones, Cosmetics and 3D Printing**